SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/H - Deep Convolutional Neural Networks.md

 ## Backpropagation for CNNs

 During forward propagation, activations are downsampled at the pooling layer.
-Thus, during error backward propagation, the error terms need to be upsampled at the pooling layer.
+Thus, during error backpropagation, the error terms need to be upsampled at the pooling layer.

 In MLP, the error $\Delta^{l + 1}$ is propagated to layer $l$ as: